University of Vermont Historic

 and engage in field study.
 In addition, two field trips have been

-scheduled during the semester, and students should make arrangements
+scheduled during the semester, and students should arrange to resolve

 1. August 30th